Talks, materials and challenge

 Summer school challenge

-Please try to download the data for the challenge before arriving to the summer school.
+Please download the data for the challenge before arriving to the summer school.

 You will be divided into teams at the start of the summer school.